igormusardo/BriteCode/contact.md

 Contact API
 ===========

 The contact API let's you verify an entire business card of contact information in one simple request.
-So instead of having to make 4 different requests to verify a contact's name, email, phone, and address, you just make one call, easy peasy lemon squeezy.
+So instead of having to make 4 different requests to verify a contact's info (name, email, phone, and postal address) you just make one call, easy peasy lemon squeezy.
 Heck, we even throw an IP address verification in there for good measure.

 So using the Contact API is just like using the other BriteVerify APIs except instead of passing a single data element to be verified, you are passing all the contact info associated with a person.
 The only big difference technically is how you format the parameters of the GET request.
 When using the Contact API you wrap each parameter in a contact, e.g., "contact[email]=james@righteousdude.com".